What’s in a number? A lot, actually.

 If your alpha campaign is giving you anything less then it's time to again work backwards.
 Start reverse engineering everything and look for possible leaks or weak points in your campaign.

-If you’re a member, I would definitely encourage you to go into Drop Ship Lifestyle and watch this video we have that shows a live campaign.
+If you’re a member, I would definitely encourage you to go into the members area and watch the video we have in Module 7 that shows a live campaign.
 There you’ll see how to identify different weak spots, and what to do to troubleshoot that.

 4. Urgency, Scarcity, & Bonus Offers Should Double Your Conversion Rate.